status-im/status-mobile/README.md

 We want to take responsibility for our data, the way we conduct ourselves privately and promote this way of life to a mass audience.

 We want deep insights into our own economies so we can make informed, data-driven decisions on how to make our lives better.
-The Ethereum blockchain, Smart Contracts, Swarm and Whisper provides us a path forward.
+The Ethereum blockchain, Smart Contracts, Swarm and Whisper provide us a path forward.

 If this interests you, **help us make Status a reality** - anyone can contribute and we need everyone at any skill level to participate.